j0py/Mini-notation-for-SuperCollider/README.md

 Use ```git clone``` to get the sources somewhere on disk.

 Create a symbolic link inside the ```~/.local/share/SuperCollider/Extensions``` folder, pointing to the place where you have cloned this repository to.
-Like this: ```ln -s repository np```.
+Like this: ```ln -s somehwere-on-disk np```.
 In Extensions folder, you will now have a symbolic link named "np" pointing to the contents of the repository.

 Then start SuperCollider, recompile the classes and the NP class should be available.
 SuperCollider will follow the symbolic link.